kailash-manasarovar/statement/docs/timeline/2022/november.md

 - His look reminded me of a look on one of the grooming gangs faces when I was 16.
 A man who had looked at me with delight before he raped me.
 A look of evil.
 - You don't forget looks like that.

+!!! warning
+    - Was Trish trying to warn me about something?
+    - I now believe that the look the trumpet teacher gave me was a look of recognition.
+He had seen me before; in pedophile rape porn from 1989.
+I believe this is what made them obsessed with me, for either monetary gain or because they're very very mentally unwell people.

 ## The trumpet teacher

 - At the end of November, 28th, all of a sudden, a trumpet teacher is found for the chamber music classes.